adamamata/adamamata/README.md

 # 💫 About Me:
-A passionate full stack web developer living in Amsterdam.
+I'm a passionate full stack web developer living in Amsterdam.
+Addicted to learning.

 ## 🌐 Socials: